Please click on our “Events Calendar” in the “Kungfu Zone”.

 We welcome you to your own martial arts journey.

-The class starts off with a focus on fun, fitness, strength and flexibility.
-The class then moves into more technical and focused movement such as kicking, punching and system syllabus to improve balance, agility and accuracy.
+The class starts off with a focus on fun, fitness, strength and flexibility, then moves into more technical and focused movement such as kicking, punching and system syllabus to improve balance, agility and accuracy.

 There is a strong ethic of team work within the class.
 As students progress they are expected to assist those around them to ensure that all students are getting the attention that they need in order to apply the techniques correctly.

-I started Shaolin Gao Can Man Nam Pai Chuan Kung-Fu in 2009, training with Sifu Stirling in Feilding and I frequently traveled to Palmerston North to train under Si Gung at Julian Shan.
+I started Kung-Fu in 2009, training with Sifu Stirling in Feilding and I frequently traveled to Palmerston North to train under Si Gung at Julian Shan.

 If you are considering giving Kung-Fu a go, then my advice is to come along and try a class.
 I believe you will discover the many benefits of Kung-Fu, as well as improving your fitness, you get to enjoy yourself and make some great friends.